Powerlearnproject/se-day1-assignment-Danochieng35/README.md

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+2. Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 Vague Prompt: “Write about technology”

 Improved Prompt: “Discuss the impact of artificial intelligence on healthcare, focusing on recent advancements in diagnostic tools and patient care.”

-Explanation of Effectiveness
+Explanation of Prompt Effectiveness

 i.
 Clarity - The improved prompt specifies the exact area of technology to be discussed which is artificial intelligence thus making it clear what the assignment should focus on.
 This eliminates ambiguity.